PradipKumarDas/Teaching/21AML171-Deep_Learning/README.md

 ### Google Colaboratory (Google Colab)

 There are few Jupyter notebook in this repository that are suggested to run on a Graphics Processing Unit (GPU) rather than on a Central Processing Unit (CPU) for faster model training.
-One of the provides that provides access to GPU over cloud is Google and it is available at https://colab.research.google.com.
+One of the providers that allows access to GPU over cloud is Google and it is available at https://colab.research.google.com.
 It provides free access to a GPU runtime up to certain amount of time before the runtime resets.
 Existing Google account is needed to login into Google Colab.

 A new notebook can be created from the _Open notebook_ dialog.
 From the same dialog, an existing notebook can also be opened browsing from the available sources such as Google Drive and GitHub.
 A notebook located from local machine can also be uploaded from the _Upload_ option available in _File_ menu.